AdamJosephMather/CodeWizard/README.md

 **Multiple Cursors**

 As of CodeWizard V8.9.5, using Alt+Click or Alt+Up/Down Arrow you can instantiate more cursors.
 Clear them by regular clicking or the escape key.
 Yes you can do multiple cursors inside a macro but only with Up/Down Arrows.

+**Command Palette**

+As of CodeWizard V9.4.0 we now have a command palette which is used for:
+1. Opening files fast
+2. Execute editor commands
+3. Do math (including brackets, exponents, etc)

 **Settings Export**